-Women in Games is an organisation for activists, whose community is made up of women, those that identify as women, men, those that identify as men, allies and non-binary people all with a common purpose – to bring about real change in the games industries and Esports sectors and make it an equitable and fair working environment.
+Women in Games is an organisation for activists, whose community is made up of everyone with a common purpose – to bring about real change in the games industries and Esports sectors and make it an equitable and fair working environment.

 This interview with Gemma Johnson-Brown, COO of Dovetail Games, and Ambassador Programme Director of Women in Games, gives context to the new event, and confirms how important community is to the organisation:

 STS: Gemma, you have been directing the Ambassador Programme at Women in Games since its early beginnings, what is the thinking behind the programme?